Local Travel Experts

 — Business Insider

-The plaza was originally constructed in the early seventeenth century, but after a series of tremendous fires it had to be entirely rebuilt at the end of the eighteenth century in 1790.
+The plaza was originally constructed in the early seventeenth century, but after a series of tremendous fires, it had to be entirely rebuilt at the end of the eighteenth century in 1790.
 Plaza Mayor has been named differently over and over during the past five hundred years including “Plaza del Arrabal”, “Plaza de la Constitucion”, “Plaza Real” and “Plaza de la Republica”.
-It was not until 1939, after the Spanish Civil War, that it was given the same name as it has today.
+It was not until 1939, after the Spanish Civil War, that it was given the same name as it is today.

 Day 6

 Our excursion continues to Segovia on the slopes of the Guadarrama Mountains.
 On our tour of the city we will reach the Roman Aqueduct from around 100 A.D.
 Will take your breath away.
 Spanning 818 meters, the aqueduct is a sight for the eyes and was used for almost two thousand years to bring water into the city.
-Made of over twenty five thousand granite blocks it is one of the most impressive structures in all of Spain.
+Made of over twenty-five thousand granite blocks it is one of the most impressive structures in all of Spain.

 From here we will head to the historic center and visit the beautiful cathedral.
-Being the last gothic cathedral built in Spain it impresses with its elegance and brightness.
+Being the last Gothic cathedral built in Spain it impresses with its elegance and brightness.
 At 90 meters high, at the time of its construction, its bell tower was the tallest structure in all of Spain.

 Day 7

 But the heritage of Toledo dates even further back.
 It has been populated for thousands of years by almost every major empire to conquer what is now central Europe.
-The city is famous for being the main place of co-existence for Jews, Christians and Muslims from seven hundred A.D. until fourteen hundred A.D.
+The city is famous for being the main place of co-existence for Jews, Christians, and Muslims from seven hundred A.D. until fourteen hundred A.D.
 Many different religious monuments and buildings stood next to one another and people were free to practice whatever religion they wanted to.

 The first thing you see when entering Toledo is the Puerta Bisagra, the main entrance to the fortified city.
-When we pass through this gate we are actually passing through fifteen hundred years of history!
-During our way through Toledo you will see old cathedrals, mosques, synagogues and monasteries all over the city.
+When we pass through this gate we are passing through fifteen hundred years of history!

-On the top of the hill we will reach the spectacular castle of Alcazar.
+On the top of the hill, we will reach the spectacular castle of Alcazar.
 It once was a fortress and thus it had to be rebuilt numerous times due to conflict and fires.

-After some free time in Toledo the bus will drive back to the hotel.
+After some free time in Toledo, the bus will drive back to the hotel.
 Get some rest before our farewell dinner in a Spanish restaurant where you will taste the local specialties and wines.

 Day 8

 On your last day enjoy some free time.
 Let Madrid seduce you once again while having a coffee on Plaza Mayor.
-Don’t miss out on the great shopping opportunities along famous Gran Via.
-And for those who prefer another bit of culture, visit the Golden Triangle of Art with Prado, Reina Sofia Museum and the Thyssen-Bornemisza Collection.
+Don’t miss out on the great shopping opportunities along the famous Gran Via.
+And for those who prefer another bit of culture, visit the Golden Triangle of Art with Prado, Reina Sofia Museum, and the Thyssen-Bornemisza Collection.

 We will pick you up from the hotel according to the departure of your flight.
 Make your way home with a lot of impressions and hopefully already thinking when you will return to Spain.

-• Visit the Prado Museum: There is no better place in the world to see Spanish art than the Museo del Prado.
+- Visit the Prado Museum: There is no better place in the world to see Spanish art than the Museo del Prado.
 Inaugurated in the 18th century, it is the largest and most well-known art museum in Spain – 14€ per person

-• Watch a bullfight: On Sundays from March to October we can arrange a visit to a bullfight for your group.
+- Watch a bullfight: On Sundays from March to October, we can arrange a visit to a bullfight for your group.
 From 10€ per person, depending on the venue and the seats.

-• FC Barcelona’s Camp Nou stadium & museum: Europe’s largest stadium will be yours from the player’s changing rooms to the pitch.
-Feel like Lionel Messi when you hold the champions league trophy in the Barca museum – 25€ per person
+- FC Barcelona’s Camp Nou stadium & museum: Europe’s largest stadium will be yours from the player’s changing rooms to the pitch.
+Feel like Lionel Messi when you hold the Champions League trophy in the Barca Museum – 25€ per person

-• Poble Espanol, the Spanish village: since the 1929 world exhibition, this open air museum shows you the diversity of Spain in one place.
-Wander through the cobble-stones streets lined by white-washed Andalusian houses and enjoy Spanish architecture, cuisine, handicraft workshops and artists – 9€ per person
+- Poble Espanol, the Spanish village: since the 1929 world exhibition, this open-air museum shows you the diversity of Spain in one place.
+Wander through the cobble-stones streets lined by white-washed Andalusian houses and enjoy Spanish architecture, cuisine, handicraft workshops, and artists – 9€ per person

-• Lunch in a typical Spanish restaurant – from 15€ per person
+- Lunch in a typical Spanish restaurant – from 15€ per person

-• Choice of freshly prepared lunch boxes including salad, sandwich and drink for a lunch break during your tour – 15€ per person
+- Choice of freshly prepared lunch boxes including salad, sandwich, and drink for a lunch break during your tour – 15€ per person